rootstrap/rails_api_base/README.md

 1. After adding the project to CC, go to `Repo Settings`
 1. On the `Test Coverage` tab, copy the `Test Reporter ID`
 1. Set the current value of `CC_TEST_REPORTER_ID` in the [circle-ci project env variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project)

+## Impersonation

+The [Pretender](https://github.com/ankane/pretender) gem provides a user impersonation feature, enabling users to assume the identity of another.
+While this functionality can be powerful, it comes with inherent safety and privacy concerns.
+Consequently, it is **important to exercise caution and restrict access to this feature only to specific high-level roles**.

+To mitigate potential risks, it is **strongly advised not to rely on default access settings**.
+Ensure that careful consideration is given to the assignment of roles permitted to utilize this impersonation tool.
+By implementing these measures, you can safeguard against unintended or unauthorized use, promoting a secure and controlled environment.

 ## Code Owners